Select Page

 Do Plastics Just Degrade to Microplastics?

 What about the particles formed when plastics degrade?
-The topic of microplastics is covered in detail in a separate chapter.
+The topic of microplastics is covered in detail on separate pages.
 One point is worth mentioning here though.
 Some people have a belief that plastics degrade to small particles and then degradation stops.
 That is not the case.
 In fact, the smaller the plastic pieces are, the faster they degrade because oxygen and bacteria can attack them more readily.
 The reason is simple – degradation occurs mainly at the surface and the smaller the particles become, the more surface is exposed.
 The same is true for other materials.
 For example, leaves degrade more rapidly than trees or sticks even though both are made from the same polymer – lignin and cellulose.

 Plastics Degradation – Perspective & Context